 Local Bike Maps

 Most cities and towns have a local bike map.
 These are usually printed paper maps as well as available online as PDFs.
+Bigger cities might even have an interactive online map.

 Try googling your city name plus “local bike map” and see what comes up.
 If nothing does, stop by some local bike shops and ask them if there are any local bike maps.